 When encountering such an issue, please go to your account settings in PractiTest and test the connection.
 If it doesn’t work there are a few things to check:

-- Application link - please make sure the application link has been created properly using the PTOauthKey, Public Key, Consumer Callback URL that can be found here
+- Application link - please make sure the application link has been created properly using the PTOauthKey, Public Key, and Consumer Callback URL that can be found here.